clojure/core.typed/README.md

 [A Practical Optional Type System for Clojure](https://github.com/downloads/frenchy64/papers/ambrose-honours.pdf)

+# Rationale

+Static typing has well known benefits.
+For example, statically typed languages catch many common programming errors at the earliest time possible: compile time.
+Types also serve as an excellent form of (machine checkable) documentation that almost always augment existing hand-written documentation.

+Of course, languages without static typing bring other benefits (otherwise they wouldn't be used).
+Without the strict rigidity of mandatory static typing, they can provide more flexible and forgiving idioms that can help in rapid prototyping.

+This work adds static type checking (and some of its benefits) to Clojure, a dynamically typed language, while still preserving idioms that characterise the language.
+It allows static and dynamically typed code to be mixed so the programmer can use whichever is more appropriate.

 # License

 Typed Clojure is released under the same license as Clojure: Eclipse Public License v 1.0.